 We can discuss the merits of this another time.
 No one was thrilled to see MQDs arrive (except for the copycats at United).
 But MQDs do succeed in “thinning the herd” a little.
 And with the Delta Reserve card (or, really, any Delta co-branded credit card), that puts you at an advantage.

-The MQD requirement is waived when you spend $25,000 a year or more on your Delta co-branded credit card (Up to Platinum Medallion — You’ll need to spend $250,000 to get the waiver for Diamond Medallion).
+The MQD requirement is waived when you spend $25,000 a year or across all of your Platinum or Reserve Delta co-branded credit card (Up to Platinum Medallion — You’ll need to spend $250,000 to get the waiver for Diamond Medallion).
 That means that if you’re specifically using your Delta Reserve card to hit MQM thresholds, you needn’t even worry about the MQD requirement.
 It’s waived.

 You Get a Free Companion Ticket … In Any Class

-For me, this is another huge benefit the Delta Reserve card offers which adds value: every anniversary, you get a companion certificate which can be used for domestic economy or domestic first (excluding flights to Hawaii).
+For me, this is another huge benefit the Delta Reserve card offers which adds value: every anniversary, you get a companion certificate that can be used for domestic economy, comfort+, or domestic first (excluding flights to Hawaii).

-There are some restrictions: the ticket has to be roundtrip and all in the same fare class, and few changes are allowed once the tickets are issued; if you have to cancel or change your companion’s ticket later, the companion certificate is voided.
+There are a couple of restrictions: the ticket has to be roundtrip, and few changes are allowed once the tickets are issued; if you have to cancel or change your companion’s ticket later, the companion certificate is voided.
 And when you search for companion fares, the companion-eligible fare you see is not always going to be the lowest fare.